 The latest Big Sur Volunteer Fire Brigade News!
-Read it here in the May 2013 Round Up
+Read it here in the: February 2017 Round Up Report

 We are funded almost entirely by grants and donations from fundraising activities such as our Big Sur River Run, our annual BBQ and Firefighter’s Muster, the Big Sur Marathon, and the Nepenthe Halloween Bal Masque.
 We also send out a fundraising letter each year requesting support from our local residents.
 We welcome any and all donations as we are continually trying to upgrade our equipment and emergency response capabilities.